WhackRock/docs/WHITEPAPER.md

 The fund contracts expose a minimal interface split between public functions (deposit, withdraw) and agent-restricted functions (setTargetWeights, triggerRebalance).
 Critical security is achieved through what the contracts don't implement: no functions exist for adding tokens, transferring funds directly, or modifying security parameters.

-### 8.2 GAME Agent Integration
+### 8.2 GAME Agent and MCP Integration

-GAME agents generate investment signals off-chain and execute them through authenticated contract calls.
+GAME agents utilize MCP tools to generate investment signals and execute them through authenticated contract calls.
 The integration ensures agents can only call their permitted functions, with all actions verified through cryptographic signatures and rate limiting to prevent abuse

 ---